RedisLabs/redislabs-docs/content/modules/modules-lifecycle.md

 ## Modules End-of-Life Schedule {#modules-endoflife-schedule}

-End-of-Life for a given Major release occurs 18 months after the formal release of that version and at least 12 months after the release of its successor.
+End-of-Life for a given Major version is 18 months after the formal release of that version or 12 months after the release of the following version, whichever comes later.

 ### RediSearch